cloudmesh-community/sp20-516-239/datacenter.md

 ## Data Center 4, Other Renewable Energy - Biogas Fuel

-Biogas fuel cells transform waster streams directly into electricity, with zero emissions.
+Biogas fuel cells transform waste streams directly into electricity, with zero emissions.

+Biogas is the mixture of gases produced by the breakdown of organic matter in the absence of oxygen (anaerobically), primarily consisting of methane and carbon dioxide.
+Biogas can be produced from raw materials such as agricultural waste, manure, municipal waste, plant material, sewage, green waste or food waste.
+Biogas is a renewable energy source.
+In India, it is also known as "Gobar Gas" [@sp20-516-239-biogas].

 Apple has data centers using biogas fuel cells, including Maiden, NC and Cupertino, CA.

 ### Reference